top of page

 Sarah Davis is a passionate advocate for individuals with Intellectual and Developmental Disabilities (I/DDs) and a mother of adult son with I/DDs.
 For a decade, Sarah has been a dedicated job coach and job developer, working to empower those in the I/DD community by amplifying their voices and advocating for their rights.

-In 2023, she founded Aspire Workforce LLC to further her mission of creating inclusive, supportive environments where individuals can thrive professionally and personally.
+In 2023, she founded Aspire Workforce, LLC to further her mission of creating inclusive, supportive environments where individuals can thrive professionally and personally.
 Sarah is involved in the LGBTQ2+ community and is committed to education and inclusivity.

 Sarah has also developed a division called Boundaries & Beyond, a course program designed to teach healthy relationships and safe sex practices within the I/DD community.
 Alongside this, she hosts a podcast focused on educating and empowering communities about sexual health and relationships.